-Cost of borrowing: a lower cost of borrowing for planned 2020 debenture issues would lower the amount of debt servicing costs required in the 2021 budget which can be used to offset the ongoing funding pressure of the infrastructure deficit;

-- Investment returns: lower investment rate could impact interest income and interest allocations to reserves: - Property taxes: the economic disruption could lead to a material increase in tax write-offs and lower supplementary taxes collected in year that would then result in lower net assessment growth for 2022; - Building Activity: as construction activity has declined, this would also lead to a reduced level of development charge collections, potentially impacting the Region's ability to fund growth-related capital projects, and potentially a reduction in development charge grant costs.
-A slow down similar to last recession in 2008/2009 could result in building activity of approximately 25% equating to reduced development charges collected of approximately \$7 million this year; - Incremental staffing models for Seniors Services & Public Health: the Region is expecting the Province to mandate changes in the way long-term care homes are staffed and managed.
-Staff have started to quantify these resources it believes are needed to support current COVID-19 measures but many assumptions remain unknown.
-These will continue to be refined as we work to finalize the 2021 budget and get clarity on directives from the province; - Replacement pay related to increased vacation carry-over: the Region is seeing higher vacation balances owed to staff and as result of business needs not all staff can take vacation as planned.
-Increased vacation carry-over into 2021 is expected and may result in increased replacement pay costs and/or reduced work capacity in the future when the time off is taken.
-Staff will continue to monitor vacation balances and should this be significant it would be considered in the 2021 budget; - Contract costs: the Region has received request to support suppliers with their increase COVID-19 related costs.
-Each request would be reviewed in alignment with contractual obligations and only quantified if deemed a contractual obligation of the Region;
+- Cost of borrowing: a lower cost of borrowing for planned 2020 debenture issues would lower the amount of debt servicing costs required in the 2021 budget which can be used to offset the ongoing funding pressure of the infrastructure deficit; - Investment returns: lower investment rate could impact interest income and interest allocations to reserves: - Property taxes: the economic disruption could lead to a material increase in tax write-offs and lower supplementary taxes collected in year that would then result in lower net assessment growth for 2022; - Building Activity: as construction activity has declined, this would also lead to a reduced level of development charge collections, potentially impacting the Region's ability to fund growth-related capital projects, and potentially a reduction in development charge grant costs.
+A slow down similar to last recession in 2008/2009 could result in building activity of approximately 25% equating to reduced development charges collected of approximately \$7 million this year; - Incremental staffing models for Seniors Services: the Region is expecting the Province to mandate changes in the way long-term care homes are staffed and managed.
+To date there is no clarity on how this would occur or the funding that will be put in place to support this; - Replacement pay related to increased vacation carry-over: the Region is seeing higher vacation balances owed to staff and as result of business needs not all staff can take vacation as planned.
+Increased vacation carry-over into 2021 is expected and may result in increased replacement pay costs and/or reduced work capacity in the future when the time off is taken;

-- Rent revenue & additional support to housing providers: the economic disruption could lead to reduced collections of rents in NRH and/or housing providers seeking additional support from NRH.
-NRH continues to monitor the impact of COVID-19 on NRH rent and arrears balances.
-To date, NRH has been able to manage any rent and arrears impacts within its budget; - Recycling end markets: the economic disruption could lead to volatility in prices for the sale of recyclables in waste management; and - Provincial gas tax: the economic disruption could impact Niagara Regions gas tax allocation in 2021 and 2022 if we experience a greater decrease in ridership relative to other municipalities or if the total provincial gas tax collected declines due to less gas purchases.
+- Contract costs: the Region has received request to support suppliers with their increase COVID-19 related costs.
+Each request would be reviewed in alignment with contractual obligations and only quantified if deemed a contractual obligation of the region; - Rent revenue & additional support to housing providers: the economic disruption could lead to reduced collections of rents in NRH and/or housing providers seeking additional support from NRH; - Recycling end markets: the economic disruption could lead to volatility in prices for the sale of recyclables in waste management; and - Provincial gas tax: the economic disruption could impact Niagara Regions gas tax allocation in 2021 and 2022 if we experience a greater decrease in ridership relative to other municipalities or if the total provincial gas tax collected declines due to less gas purchases.

-In addition to the items above, the Region and local area municipalities have been monitoring water and wastewater flow data.
+In addition to the items above, the Region and local area municipalities have been monitoring water & wastewater flow data.
 Reduction in water usage does not change the total water/wastewater budget, however it can put increased pressure on the volumetric rates used by both the Region and the local area municipalities or it could result in a shortfall in revenues.
 The current decline in water usage is generally driven by the business/commercial sector due to mandatory COVID-19 closures therefore the increase in rates would create a shift in the burden to the residential sector if business closures continue into 2021.
 The need to incorporate changes in water volumes into the 2021 budget will be assessed in alignment with the economic recovery permitted by the Provincial reopening orders.